top of page

 "A Managerial Explanation for Agency Costs of Free Cash Flow: Evidence from European Football."

-[Version available upon request]
+[Draft available upon request]

 Are inexperienced managers more likely to invest additional cash sub-optimally?
 To answer this question, this paper uses a new hand-constructed database on odds of football matches, football managers, and player trades of teams that participate in the European Champions League from 2000 until 2014.
 I provide evidence that wins in matches with close odds ex-ante are as good as randomly assigned, and, in particular, uncorrelated with the experience or age of managers.
 I then show that teams with inexperienced managers significantly spend the cash obtained in close matches to acquire new players; while experienced managers do not engage in this behavior.
 Teams do not perform better after the new acquisitions, suggesting inexperienced managers may not spend cash to benefit the team.